The History of the

 Lansing Juneteenth Committee

-The Lansing Juneteenth Celebration began in 1993, from the vision of Gordon Haskins, a long time member of Mask Memorial CME Church who was originally from Douglasville, TX.
-Gordon Haskins had a vision that someday the history of Juneteenth would be communicated and celebrated in Lansing, MI as it is celebrated in the state of Texas.
+The Lansing Juneteenth Celebration began in 1993, from the vision of Gordon Haskins, a long time member of Mask Memorial CME Church who was originally from Douglasville, Texas.
+Gordon Haskins had a vision that someday the history of Juneteenth would be communicated and celebrated in Lansing, Michigan, as it is celebrated in the state of Texas.

 Gordon knew in order for this to happen he would need to seek out individuals with talented organizational skills.
 He needed someone capable of conducting the research on the history of Juneteenth in order for his vision to come to life.
 Therefore, he sought the assistance of Debra Plummer.
 Debra Plummer (a Lansing native), had recently moved back to the Lansing area after living in Milwaukee, WI and Fullerton, CA for more than 15 years.
 When Gordon asked Debra if she knew what Juneteenth was about, she replied yes.
 Her knowledge of the celebration came after attending a Juneteenth program in Milwaukee, WI and from several friends living in the south who also celebrate the holiday.